Nuclei-Software/nuclei-linux-sdk/README.md

 > You can check the dts difference for evalsoc and demosoc, for more details, need to check the Nuclei RISC-V CPU ISA spec.

-> Now evalsoc default cpu/peripheral frequency change from 16M to 100MHz
+> - Now evalsoc default cpu/peripheral frequency change from 100MHz to 50MHz from 2023.06
+> - Now evalsoc ddr base address changed from 0xA0000000 to 0x80000000 from 2023.06, so previous bitstream will not work

 You can choose different boot mode by modify the `BOOT_MODE ?= sd` line in `Makefile`.